Ringsend Bridge

 Ringsend Bridge is a bridge over the River Dodder in Dublin, Ireland.
-The current bridge was opened in 1812 after the previous structure was destroyed in a flood.
+The current bridge was opened in 1812 after the previous structure was destroyed in a flood in 1802.
 The bridge is part of the R802 regional road and is part of Bridge Street.

 History

 In 1623 Richard Morgan first petitioned Dublin Corporation to build a bridge but this was declined.

-A bridge was built in 1650 and this lasted until 1739 when it was washed away in a flood, mentioned in the Pembroke Estate Papers.
+A bridge was built in 1650 and this lasted until 1739 when it was washed away in a flood, as mentioned in the Pembroke Estate Papers.